Redistribution (election): Australia

 In Australia, redistributions are carried out by independent and non-partisan commissioners in the Commonwealth, and in each state or territory.
 The various electoral acts require the population of each seat to be equal, within certain strictly limited variations.
 The longest period between two redistributions can be no greater than seven years.
 Many other triggers can force redistribution before the chronological limit is reached.
 The redistribution is drafted by civil servants.

 Canada

 In Canada, the Constitution mandates that redistribution in the federal House of Commons occur "on the completion of each decennial census."
 The number of seats amongst the ten provinces is set by several related constitutional provisions.
 District boundaries within provinces are based on electoral quotients for that province.
-When the census indicates that a population change has occurred, an independent boundary commission issues a report of recommended changes.
-Changes are only made if passed into law by the federal Parliament.
+Independent boundary commissions issue reports with new district boundaries for each province.

+Once the reports are produced, they are then submitted to Parliament.
+MPs may offer objections to the boundaries, but the boundary commissions are not compelled to make any changes as a result of the objections.

 Similar processes are followed in each province, under provincial law.